vinuesa/get_phylomarkers/INSTALL.md

 ## Quick install and test notes

 - We highly recommend that you download the [**Docker image**](https://hub.docker.com/r/csicunam/get_homologues), which bundles GET_PHYLOMARKERS with [**GET_HOMOLOGUES**](https://github.com/eead-csic-compbio/get_homologues), ready to use.
-This is the easiest way to get the full pipeline up and running, avoiding potential architecture-specific configuration and installation problems of the diverse dependencies (Perl modules, R packages, binaries ...).
+This is probably the easiest way to get the full pipeline up and running, avoiding potential architecture-specific configuration and installation problems of the diverse dependencies (Perl modules, R packages, binaries ...).

-- To get a quick impression of the capabilities of the [**GET_HOMOLOGUES**](https://github.com/eead-csic-compbio/get_homologues) + **GET_PHYLOMARKERS** combo, We recommend following the [**tutorial**](docs/GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial) with the test sequences provided in the test_sequences/ directory (and subdirectories contained therein).
+- To get a quick impression of the capabilities of the **GET_HOMOLOGUES + GET_PHYLOMARKERS** combo, We recommend following the [**tutorial**](docs/GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial) with the test sequences provided in the test_sequences/ directory (and subdirectories contained therein).
 Read the [**manual**](docs/GET_PHYLOMARKERS_manual.md) for the implementation and advanced usage details.

 Alternatively, you can try to perform a manual install, as follows:

-1. Download the [latest release](https://github.com/vinuesa/get_phylomarkers/releases) or clone the repository into a suitable directory (e.g. $HOME/src/gitHub/).
-To clone the repo, issue the command 'git clone https://github.com/vinuesa/get_phylomarkers.git' from within $HOME/src/gitHub/
+1. Download the [latest release](https://github.com/vinuesa/get_phylomarkers/releases) or clone the repository into a suitable directory (e.g. $HOME/GitHub/).
+To clone the repo, issue the command 'git clone https://github.com/vinuesa/get_phylomarkers.git' from within $HOME/GitHub/

 2. Make sure a recent version of R is configured in your system.
 If not, please install R package (r-base in linux).
-See CRAN packages for OSX [here](https://cran.r-project.org/bin/macosx/).
+See CRAN packages for MACOSX [here](https://cran.r-project.org/bin/macosx/).
 Your system will also need recent versions of Bash and Perl installed.

 3. cd into get_phylomarkers/ and run './install_R_deps.R', which will install R packages into get_phylomarkers/lib/R